fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 ### Important note to Fly.io users

-Because GitHub is not used with Fly.io, also the file .env gets to the Fly.io servers when the app is deployed.
-Because of this also the env variables defined in the file will be available there.
+Because GitHub is not used with Fly.io, the file .env also gets to the Fly.io servers when the app is deployed.
+Because of this, the env variables defined in the file will be available there.

-However, a [better option](https://community.fly.io/t/clarification-on-environment-variables/6309) is to prevent .env from being copied to Fly.io by creating to the project root the file _.dockerignore_, with the following contents
+However, a [better option](https://community.fly.io/t/clarification-on-environment-variables/6309) is to prevent .env from being copied to Fly.io by creating in the project root the file _.dockerignore_, with the following contents

 ```bash
 .env